 Learn how to identify and report aquatic invasive species through the Midwest Invasive Species Information Network.

 Aquatic Invasive Species News from MSU Extension

-The popular Introduction to Lakes course will be back in session in January 2020.
+The award-winning inland lakes course will be back in session in January 2022.